Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Introduction

-In recent years, machine-learning (ML) methods have become an active complement to traditional mass models\,\cite{2019Carleo+Machine, 2022Boehnlein+Colloquium}.
-A highly successful strategy is residual correction: an ML model is trained on the difference $\Delta B = B_{\mathrm{exp}} - B_{\mathrm{th}}$ between experiment and a chosen theoretical baseline, learning the systematic deficiencies of the baseline.
+In recent years, machine-learning (ML) methods have become effective complements to traditional mass models\,\cite{2019Carleo+Machine, 2022Boehnlein+Colloquium}.
+One successful strategy is residual correction, in which an ML model is trained on the difference $\Delta B = B_{\mathrm{exp}} - B_{\mathrm{th}}$ between experiment and a chosen theoretical baseline.
+The model therefore learns systematic deficiencies of that baseline rather than the full binding-energy surface.
 Using Bayesian neural networks\,\cite{2016Utama+Nuclear,2017Utama+Refining, 2018Neufcourt+Bayesian,2018Niu+Nuclear,2022Niu+Nuclear}, kernel methods\,\cite{2022Wu+Multitask, 2024Yuksel+Nuclear}, and various deep architectures\,\cite{2025Lu+Nuclear,2025Huang+Validation,2025Jalili+Deep}, such hybrid approaches have achieved RMSDs of 80--170\,keV.
-Although highly accurate, these approaches are fundamentally tethered to pre-existing theoretical baselines, acting as model-specific error patches rather than standalone predictive frameworks.
+However, this accuracy is tied to the external mass model, so these methods are baseline-dependent corrections rather than standalone predictive frameworks.

-Direct prediction from the minimal identifiers $(Z,N)$, without a theoretical baseline, is considerably more demanding: the network must learn the entire ${\sim}2000$\,MeV range of binding energies from scratch\,\cite{2021Wang+AME}.
-Standard feed-forward neural networks in this setting exhibited RMSDs at the MeV level, a limitation that persists even when the number of parameters is substantially increased\,\cite{2022Lovell+Nuclear,2004Athanassopoulos+Nuclear}, reflecting the intrinsic difficulty of resolving the multi-scale structure of the mass surface within a single unstructured architecture\,\cite{2026Huang+Principal}.
-Subsequent work improved accuracy by supplementing $(Z,N)$ with physics-motivated input features---parity indicators, distances to shell closures, or isospin-asymmetry ratios---typically reaching RMSDs of 0.2--0.5\,MeV\,\cite{2022Mumpower+Physically, 2024Zeng+Nuclear}.
-While effective, this approach requires domain expertise to design the features, and different input feature choices can materially affect extrapolation behavior\,\cite{2022Lovell+Nuclear,2024Zeng+Nuclear,2025Huang+Validation}.
+Direct prediction from the minimal identifiers $(Z,N)$, without a theoretical baseline, poses a different problem.
+The model must represent the full binding-energy scale, spanning ${\sim}2000$\,MeV\,\cite{2021Wang+AME}, rather than only residuals around a physics model.
+Standard feed-forward networks in this setting have exhibited RMSDs at the MeV level, even when the number of parameters is substantially increased\,\cite{2022Lovell+Nuclear,2004Athanassopoulos+Nuclear}.
+This difficulty reflects the multi-scale structure of the mass surface, which a single unstructured architecture must learn simultaneously\,\cite{2026Huang+Principal}.
+Subsequent work has reduced RMSDs to 0.2--0.5\,MeV by augmenting $(Z,N)$ with physics-motivated features, including parity indicators, distances to shell closures, and isospin-asymmetry ratios\,\cite{2022Mumpower+Physically, 2024Zeng+Nuclear}.
+This route is effective, but the chosen descriptors determine which nuclear structures are made explicit in the input representation\,\cite{2022Lovell+Nuclear,2024Zeng+Nuclear,2025Huang+Validation}.